ozgurhepsag/Multi-threaded-HTTP-Server/README.md

 If you omit ":6789", the browser will assume port 80 which most likely will not have a server listening on it.

 When the server encounters an error, it sends a response message with the appropriate HTML source so that the error information is displayed in the browser window.

-The Figure-1 shows the basic communications between server and client.

 General Requirements: